dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ![CPI, DMPKI, and MPKI for increasing LLC allocation limits (2 MiB steps).](../../img/other-tuning/llc-bw.png){#fig:characterization_llc width=95%}

 Two behaviors can be distinguished in the CPI and DMPKI graphs.
 On one hand, `520.omnetpp` takes advantage of its available space in the LLC: both CPI and DMPKI decrease significantly as the space allocated in the LLC increases.
 We can say that the behavior of `520.omnetpp` is sensitive to the size available in the LLC.
 Increasing the allocated LLC space improves performance because it avoids evicting cache lines that will be used in the future.

-[TODO]: Do we have a chart for raw performance scores?

 In contrast, `503.bwaves` and `554.roms` don't make use of all available LLC space.
 For both benchmarks, CPI and DMPKI remain roughly constant as the allocation limit in the LLC grows.
 We would say that the performance of these two applications is insensitive to their available space in the LLC.
 If our applications show this behavior, we can select a processor with a smaller LLC size without sacrificing performance.